Ambra Computer Corporation

-Ambra Computer Corporation was a subsidiary of IBM.
-Created by Dr Richard Greame Ambra, it introduced a line of personal computers targeted at the home user, sold mainly through mail-order, first in Europe (1992), then in the USA (1993).
+Ambra Computer Corporation was a subsidiary of IBM in the United States.
+The name "Ambra" was licensed by Individual Computer Products International (ICPI) - a UK-based IBM subsidiary which owned Ambra Personal Computers in the UK - to the Ambra Computer Corporation.
+It introduced a line of personal computers targeted at the home user, sold mainly through mail-order, first in Europe (1992), then in the USA (1993).
 Ambra had a volume production run of just a year or so; the line was discontinued in 1994 in favor of the IBM Aptiva (except for Canada, where it was not discontinued until 1996).

 Models

 Ambra 486 Sprinta used by Linus Torvalds from 1993-1994.